 International schools in Argentina

 International schools are ideal for families living in Argentina for the short term or for those who want their children to continue with their home country's language and curriculum.
-There are several international schools in Argentina, particularly in larger cities such as Cordoba and Buenos Aires.
-These schools are sometimes called colleges, they’re generally private and require tuition, which can be rather expensive.
+There are several international schools in Argentina, particularly in larger cities such as Córdoba and Buenos Aires.
+Some of these schools are called colleges, they're generally private and require tuition fees, which can be rather expensive.

-Most schools have some type of international curricula, such as the IB (International Baccalaureate) or the IGCSE (International General Certificate of Secondary Education).
-These programmes provide curricular guidance and international evaluations at the end of each year.
+Most schools have some type of international curricula such as the IB (International Baccalaureate) or the Cambridge IGCSE (International General Certificate of Secondary Education).
+These programmes provide curricular guidance and international standardised assessments, access to global networks and transferable qualifications.
 There also are international schools that follow German, Italian, French and Japanese curricula.

 Homeschooling in Argentina